Brunswick Town, North Carolina: Decline of the town

 In March 1862, Confederate States Army engineers began to survey the remains of Brunswick Town.
 The Confederates built earthworks and trenches in the town site, covering the remains of several burnt structures except for St. Philip's Church.
 The fort was constructed to protect the city of Wilmington 10 miles (16 km) upstream, a vital port during the Civil War.
-The bastion was named Fort St. Philip, but renamed Fort Anderson in July 1863.[10]
+The bastion was named Fort St. Philip, but renamed Fort Anderson in July 1863.
 During the attack on Fort Anderson in February 1865, cannonballs shot from Union ships in the Cape Fear River hit the walls of St. Philip's Church and are still evident today.

 Excavation

 In 1899, the newly formed Cape Fear Chapter of the North Carolina Society of The Colonial Dames of America visited Brunswick Town to pay homage to Revolutionary War casualties.
 In 1902, the chapter erected a marble plaque inside the roofless ruins of St. Philip's to commemorate Brunswick Town founder Maurice Moore.
 In 1952, Dr. Lawrence Lee Jr. expressed interest in Brunswick Town and stated that the site should be excavated.
 Dr. Lee was contracted by the State Department of Archives and History, now known as the Department of Cultural Resources, in 1958 to clear out the land and find the town ruins.
-Dr. Lawrence Lee Jr. Requested the help of Archaeologist Stanley South.
-South began extensive excavations at Brunswick Town in 1958, and items such as bullets, buttons, and a cannonball were retrieved inside the St. Philip's Church ruins.
+Dr. Lawrence Lee Jr. Requested the help of an archaeologist, Stanley South, who began extensive excavations at Brunswick Town in 1958, and retrieved items such as bullets, buttons, and a cannonball inside the St. Philip's Church ruins.
 The remains of Brunswick Town are now a state historic site.
 Visitors may tour the town's remains and the earthworks of Fort Anderson.